Halsey Institute of Contemporary Art: Artist Lectures

 Accompanying each exhibition, and, depending on the artist and their work, lectures occur in the form of a gallery walkthrough with the artist and the curator of the exhibition, or in a more formal presentation.
 These opportunities provide the public a chance to connect with the artist in person, ask questions, and to understand the exhibition from the artist's perspective.
 Additional special lectures occur throughout the year by invited visiting artists or College of Charleston faculty.

-Halsey Talks

-The Halsey Talks series centers on the idea of salon-style open discussions.
-Installments in the series cover a range of topics and are free and open to the public.

-Film Screenings

-The Halsey regularly screens a diverse array of films free of charge.
-Filmmakers are usually in attendance for a Q&A session and reception following the film.

-Membership Program

-The HICA's tiered membership program was established in 2004 to help support exhibitions and programming.
-The HICA participates in the North American Reciprocal Museum (NARM) Association, which gives members at certain levels reciprocal membership to more than 1,000 institutions nationwide.
-All members are invited to the Moon Party, the HICA's annual membership celebration.

-Meet the Maker

-Members at a certain level are invited to attend the Meet the Maker series.
-Meet the Maker brings in artists with upcoming shows at the Halsey to give a talk on their career and creative process.

-Patron Print Program

-Artists who have exhibited at the Halsey donate limited-edition prints to be featured in the Patron Print Hallway at the gallery.
-Members at a certain level receive their choice of one patron print a year, allowing them to grow their personal art collections while supporting the HICA.
-As of spring 2017, twenty-six prints have been produced by past exhibiting artists.

 Publications

 The Halsey has an active publishing program, often producing full-color catalogues to complement exhibitions.
 HICA publications have received numerous awards from American Alliance of Museums, the American Art Libraries Association, Graphis, Communication Arts, and the South Carolina State Library.
 Recent publications are listed below: